 The key points are:

-- In 2014, Northern Ireland’s greenhouse gas emissions were estimated to be 20.3million tonnes of carbon dioxide equivalent.
-This was a decrease of 3.0% compared to 2013.
+- In 2016, Northern Ireland’s greenhouse gas emissions were estimated to be 20.6 million tonnes of carbon dioxide equivalent.
+This was an increase of 1.3% compared to 2015.

-- The largest sectors in terms of emissions in 2014 were agriculture (28%), transport (21%) and energy supply (19%).
+- The largest sectors in terms of emissions in 2016 were agriculture (27%), transport (22%) and energy supply (20%).
 Most sectors showed a decreasing trend since the base year.
-The largest decreases were in the energy supply, residential and waste sectors.
-They were driven by improvements in energy efficiency, fuel switching from coal to natural gas, which became available in the late 1990s, and the introduction of methane capture and oxidation systems in landfill management.
+The largest decreases, in terms of tonnes of carbon dioxide equivalent, were in the energy supply, residential and waste sectors.
+These were driven by improvements in energy efficiency, fuel switching from coal to natural gas, which only became available in the late 1990s, and the introduction of methane capture and oxidation systems in landfill management.

-- Northern Ireland accounted for 4.0% of UK greenhouse gas emissions in 2014.
-In total, the UK reduced emissions by 36% between the base year and 2014.
-England and Scotland reduced emissions by 38% and 41%.
-Wales and Northern Ireland reduced emissions by 18% and 17%.
+- Northern Ireland accounted for 4.4% of UK greenhouse gas emissions in 2016.
+In total, the UK reduced emissions by 41% between the base year and 2016.
+England and Scotland reduced emissions by 45% and 51%.
+Wales and Northern Ireland reduced emissions by 14% and 16% respectively.
 Regional estimates are less certain than the UK estimate.

 Notes to editors:

-- This is the seventh release of the Northern Ireland greenhouse gas inventory statistical bulletin.
+- This is the ninth release of the Northern Ireland greenhouse gas inventory statistical bulletin.
 It will continue to be updated annually.
-The data were produced by Ricardo Energy and Environment and Aether, on behalf of the Department for Energy and Climate Change, the Scottish Government, the Welsh Assembly Government and the Northern Ireland Department of Agriculture, Environment and Rural Affairs.
+The data were produced by Ricardo Energy and Environment, on behalf of the Department for Business, Energy & Industrial Strategy, the Scottish Government, the Welsh Assembly Government and the Northern Ireland Department of Agriculture, Environment and Rural Affairs.